keblodev/lemonapp/README.md

 - Preact-Redux Progressive Web App with Service worker caching and PRPL pattern consumed, powered with GraphQl through 3 Node servers all wtitten in lates ES6-ES7 code
 - Modular sandboxed apps architechture that can expand infinitely to any number of services and sub-apps
 - Combined with size and performance analytics
 - It's google-fast.
 First paint < 1sec.
-First interactive 1.3sec
+First interactive 1.3sec.
+Combined bundle size with all packages < 80kb (*all packages code-splitted with preload/prefetch)

 ## What it does: